James Thin

-James Thin Ltd was a British bookshop chain, founded by James Thin in 1848.
-It operated for 154 years, during which time it was run by five generations of the Thin family.
-Starting from a single shop in Edinburgh, it grew to a national concern with 35 branches throughout Scotland and England.
-In 2002, following a period of rapid expansion, it went into voluntary administration, after which most of its shops were purchased by other companies in the book trade.
+James Thin Ltd was a Scottish bookshop chain, founded by James Thin in 1848.
+Five generations of the Thin family ran the company over the course of its 154-year lifespan.
+Initially a single store in Edinburgh, the company expanded across Scotland and the United Kingdom with 35 branches.
+In 2002, following a period of rapid expansion, it went into voluntary administration.
+Subsequently, most of its shops were acquired in the name of other companies in the book trade.

 Origins

 The company was founded in 1848 by James Thin (1824–1915).
 For most its existence the firm traded under Thin's own name, only becoming James Thin Ltd. in the 1970s.
 Thin had previously worked for 12 years for James McIntosh, a bookseller at 5 North College Street, having joined the firm as an apprentice at the age of eleven.